 No matter what happens to me in life, when someone or something throws lemons at me, I try my best to turn them into lemonade.
 It isn’t always easy but it is so effective and rewarding.
-I got this trait from my father who thinks that everything is the best thing that could have happened to him no matter what it is.
-Now, I don’t mean that you should to learn to live with the lemons but turn them into sweet lemonade.
+I got this trait from my father, who thinks that everything is the best thing that could have happened to him no matter what it is.
+Now, I don’t mean that you should learn to live with the lemons but turn them into sweet lemonade.

 Use this opportunity as a wake-up call to reevaluate your life and set goals to improve your life in every way.
 It has been 18 months since my divorce and I can honestly say that my life has improved in every way possible.
 See our free printable goal planner that will guide you through the process.

 Spencer Johnson, in the book “Who Moved my Cheese“, explains that fear is what makes confronting changes so difficult.
 Change requires you to cope with a new situation and it’s natural to be scared of change.
 As long as you are afraid of leaving your comfort zone then things won’t get better.
 After a breakup, the loss you feel can be devastating.
 You won’t be able to recover until you find a new way to bring joy to your life.
 This means you have to look for something new.
 Johnson suggests that you visualize yourself happy or whatever your goal is in vivid detail and this will increase your desire to attain your goal.
 So if you feel stuck or scared, visualize yourself happy and loved.
 This will give you the energy to move forward and get over your breakup.
 When you move in a new direction, you learn how to conquer your fears.
 The next time you deal with change in your life, it will be easier.
 The fear in your mind after a breakup is usually more intense than being single again actually is.
 Once you start moving, it is likely that things will improve.
 There is always new cheese (new partners or new ways to bring happiness into your life) to be found.
 All you need to do is step out of your comfort zone and start your search!